wxinran6/xinran_wang.github.io/_publications/Cossrat_modeling.md

 title: "Cossrat Rod Modeling and Validation for a Soft Continuum Robot with Self-Controllable Variable Curvature"
 collection: publications
 permalink: /publication/Cossrat_modeling
-excerpt: 'Cossrat modeling for a soft continuum robot with Self-Controllable Variable Curvature'
+excerpt: 'This paper introduces a Cossrat modeling for a soft continuum robot with Self-Controllable Variable Curvature, analysis and validation the mathmatical model.
+The results are validated against real experiments'
 date: April 2024
 venue: 'Submitted to 7th IEEE International Conference on Soft Robotics'
 # paperurl: 'http://academicpages.github.io/files/paper1.pdf'